-Generate a set of credentials by clicking the "Connect" button.
+Generate a set of credentials by clicking the "Get connection strings" button.

 Select "@planetscale/database" from the options in the "Connect with" dropdown.
 Copy the text from the ".env" tab as we'll be putting this in the project after it's pulled down from GitHub.

 When using the serverless JS driver, your host name will always be

 aws.connect.psdb.cloud.
 You might notice this is slightly different from the regular PlanetScale connection strings, which are formatted as

 On your workstation, open a terminal and clone the repository to your computer by running the following command: